mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

     title: "The loading overlay is visible on top of the popup."
 ---

 If you've been dealing with Unity UI for a while, it's very possible that you've had to interact with the `Canvas` component sorting order.
 Maybe in that rushed Game Jam project that you just threw "999" in there, or maybe a more serious project that you actually tried to follow some rules for modifying it.
 The fact is that modyifing the hierarchy sometimes is simply not enough.
 So this leads to the question: how can we modify the Canvas sorting order in a reasonable and maintanable way?

 Here's how I've been dealing with it.

 # Implementation

 First, we need to give names to our sorting layers.
-[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) have no meaning and makes it harder to understand what's going on, either in code or in the Unity Inspector.
+[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) are really bad for maintanability and they make it harder to understand what's going on, either in code or in the Unity Inspector.
 So let's create an `enum` to help us here.
 I'll also add some values here for demonstration purposes, just make sure to change them to something that makes sense to your project.

 ## Naming layers